wednesday-solutions/flutter_template/README.md

 The [`CD`](.github/workflows/cd.yml) workflow performs the following actions:
 - Bump the build number by 1.
 - Build a signed release apk.
-- Upload apk to app center.
+- Upload apk to the app center.
 - Upload apk as artifact to release tag.
 - Build a signed iOS app.
 - Upload ipa to testflight.
-- Upload ipa as artifact to release tag.
+- Upload the ipa as an artifact to release the tag.
 - Commit the updated version to git.

 ### Android CD setup